ninjanazal/PhyscisBaseCharacter/README.md

-# farmers_warehouse_game
+# Physics Base Character

-Game that joins farming and warehouse workd.
-Need to fill orders in the warehouse, buid the pallets and ship it, but before you need to gathering those itens (Android &amp; ~Pc)
-(This may turn into a funny physics base game, with the faming and warehouse manegement)
-|
+Physics base character for mobile test

-** CHANGE LOG **
+## ** CHANGE LOG **

-(2-10) - Since is a mobile game, may drop the physics part of the game. screen Coords to canvas position is working well
+- (2-10) - Since is a mobile game, may drop the physics part of the game. screen Coords to canvas position is working well.

 # Base Model